Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 10 Oktober 2024 08.49.50 UTC
+- WIB: Kamis, 10 Oktober 2024 09.54.01 UTC
-- WITA: Kamis, 10 Oktober 2024 09.49.50 UTC
+- WITA: Kamis, 10 Oktober 2024 10.54.01 UTC
-- WIT: Kamis, 10 Oktober 2024 10.49.50 UTC
+- WIT: Kamis, 10 Oktober 2024 11.54.01 UTC

 Kutipan Inspiratif:
-"Nature is just enough; but men and women must comprehend and accept her suggestions."
+"Friendship is not finding gold or silver among the rocks of life.
+It is accepting each other as coal until diamonds are formed with time!!!"

-Kategori: nature
+Kategori: friendship